hackerjackL/SEDS-YOLOv8/README.md

 Official implementation of **"Enhanced YOLOv8 for Accurate and Efficient Floating Object Detection on Water Surfaces"** ( FROM *The Visual Computer*).

+SEDS-YOLOv8 is an optimized YOLOv8 variant designed for accurate and efficient detection of floating objects on water surfaces, addressing challenges like reflections, waves, and low-contrast targets.
 ---

 ## 📌 Features